How to get your deposit back

 Once the scheme has all the evidence, it can take 1 month or more for a decision.

-You should tell your landlord you plan to use the service.
+Tell your landlord you plan to use the service.
 They may try and solve the situation before the formal process goes ahead.

 You may need to consider court action if your landlord won’t agree to use dispute resolution or the scheme won’t take on your dispute.

-If your landlord doesn't respond at all
+If your landlord doesn't respond

 You may need to follow a different process to get your money back.